AlexDelitzas/embedded-systems-course/README.md

 ## Current content

-* Assignment 1: Two versions of a simple real-time timer
+* Assignment 1: Two versions of a simple real-time timer that is used for low-consumption periodic sampling.